adamnark/rkillr/README.md

 `beatifulsoup4
 requests`

-you should also have a text file 'creds.txt' that has your user+pass for the router in json formatting, like so:
+Place a text file `creds.txt` that has your user+pass for the router in json formatting, like so:

 `{
 	"user" : "Admin",